 Located in Gallery Place right next to the stadium, you can catch this community favorite just steps from the stadium entrance on 7th street.
-The oysters are a personal favorite for our team, especially with the oyster happy hour every day from 3-6 pm and then late night from 10 pm until 1 am.
+Clyde’s has a big bar as well as classic bar food as well as fancier items like steaks and crab cakes.

 Buying Tickets and Where to Sit

-Hockey is an incredibly fast-paced sport with the non-stop back and forth action that isn’t quite seen in other live sports.
+Hockey is an incredibly fast-paced sport with non-stop back-and-forth action that isn’t quite seen in other live sports.
 With that comes incredibly high energy from Caps fans from the moment warm-ups start before the game.

 There are also a handful of “unwritten rules” of attending hockey games you should definitely try to follow.
 For example, don’t get up or come back to your seat in the middle of the play.
 Ushers will not let you back down in the middle of the play, but even if an usher isn’t there, you should still be respectful and wait for a stoppage in play before returning to your seat or getting up.
 One of the other big unwritten rules, especially in the middle sections of the upper and lower levels, is to not lean forward in your seat.
-Leaning forward in your seat usually blocks your neighbor’s view of the game while it’s on the other end of the ice.
+Leaning forward in your seat usually blocks your neighbor’s view of the game while the play is on the other end of the ice.

 In terms of etiquette specific to Caps games, the most obvious one is to wear red!
 The Rock the Red marketing moniker began in 2008 when the Caps were making their first playoff run with Ovechkin and has stuck ever since.
 If you don’t have any Caps gear of your own, there are several merchandise stands and a team store in the arena, as well as a huge team store at MedStar Capitals Iceplex in Ballston.
 The other obvious one is BE LOUD!